Rodz3rd2/gulp-web-dev/README.md

-# Web Tools Dev (v3.1.3)
+# Web Tools Dev (v3.1.4)
 Tools for watching sass and js.
 Compress your css and js files.
 Optimize file size of images.
 Move all fonts at the one location.

 ## Installation
- - Install development dependency inside of package.json using command `npm install --unsafe-perm`.
-Option --unsafe-perm need of gulp-sass package.
-See <a href="https://github.com/dlmanning/gulp-sass/issues/652#issuecomment-362268260">https://github.com/dlmanning/gulp-sass/issues/652#issuecomment-362268260</a>
+ - Install development dependency inside of package.json using command `sudo npm install`.
  - Install `gulp-cli` and `npx` globally if it is not already installed in your computer.

+## Setup
+ - First you need to create file `web-dev-tools.config.js` to setup the path.
+Use build in command `npx web-dev-tools init`.
+ - Now check the available commands to know what can do of this library.
+ - Follow the step in 'Example' section below to know how it works.

 ## Commands
- - `npx web-dev-tools help` - Show command list.
+ - `npx web-dev-tools [-h|--help]` - Show command list.
  - `npx web-dev-tools init` - Create file web-dev-tools.config.js.
  - `npx web-dev-tools sass` - Compile sass file to css file.
  - `npx web-dev-tools sass:watch` - Same of `npx web-dev-tools sass` but it will watch it.
 It will compile while you changing the sass file.